I don’t know how I can possibly phrase this nicely, so I won’t even try. I ran over a cat last night.

 I felt so guilty I felt I was about to throw up (my usual reaction to extreme guilt).
 We turned around and picked our way along the road, all the way back up to the Alliance back towards the University, but no luck!
 We could not see a mangled moggie anywhere!
 I don’t know what the hell happened to it.
 Either the noise sounded worse than it actually was and the cat survived, or it had been rapidly reincarnated.

-After reassuring me that I would not be arrested for hit-and-run of a cat, my beautifully calm-in-a-crisis sister suggested we find a well-lit place to check over the car to make sure the cat was not splattered all over it.
+After reassuring me that I would not be arrested for hit-and-run of a cat, my sister suggested we find a well-lit place to check over the car to make sure the cat was not splattered all over it.